cn0304/edu-ragbot-final/data/Methodist College Kuala Lumpur/Courses.md

 PREREQUISITE

-- Credit in respective Science subject is required for Biology, Chemistry and Physics

-- Credit in Additional Mathematics is required for Mathematics and Computer Science

-- Further Mathematics must be enrolled with Mathematics

 Sijil Pelajaran Malaysia (SPM)Min.
 5 credits including English and a pass in Bahasa Kebangsaan and History (Sejarah)O-Levels / IGCSE Min.
 5 credits including EnglishOther QualificationsOther equivalent qualifications recognised by the Ministry of Higher Education (MOHE) or Malaysian Government will be considered on a case-by-case basis | **PREREQUISITE**

 - Credit in respective Science subject is required for Biology, Chemistry and Physics
 - Credit in Additional Mathematics is required for Mathematics and Computer Science
 - Further Mathematics must be enrolled with Mathematics

 ### Fees

 No information available

+### Duration

+18 - 21 months

 ### Intake

-18 - 21 months
 Next Intake: January & July

 ---